PeteTheAutomator/ACServerManager/docs/index.rst

 conditions, cars etc) using the official tool-set leaves a lot to be desired.

-This project aims to simplify the process of hosting an Assetto Corsa dedicated server, provides a simple web-based user-interface for managing the configuration of gaming sessions, AND can allow users to run their server for **FREE!**
+This project aims to simplify the process of hosting an Assetto Corsa dedicated server, provides a simple web-based user-interface for managing the configuration of gaming sessions, AND can allow users to run their server **FREE-OF-CHARGE for up-to a year!**

 Contents: